Taste Of Namibia

 Day 1: Windhoek Airport – Hilton Hotel, Windhoek City Centre – 50 km

-You will be collected from Windhoek’s Hosea Kutako International Airport and transferred to the Hilton Hotel close to the centre of Windhoek City.
-After checking in and having some time to relax, for clients who have arrived in Windhoek before 12:00 midday, there is an interesting and exciting excursion planned for the afternoon.
+You will be collected from Windhoek’s Hosea Kutako International Airport and transferred to the luxurious Hilton Hotel located in the heart of Windhoek City.
+After checking in and having some time to relax, clients who have arrived in Windhoek before 12:00 midday are in for an interesting and exciting afternoon excursion.
+Please ensure that if your flight is today, you land at the International Airport before 10:00 to arrive in Windhoek by 12:00.

 We will drive out to the internationally known N/a’an ku se Wildlife Sanctuary.
 Located about 50 km to the east of Windhoek.
 N/a’an ku se is a sanctuary dedicated to the rehabilitation of sick, injured and orphaned animals.
-The ultimate focus is to reintroduce these sometimes rare and endangered species back into their natural habitat so that they can live life wild and free.
-Sadly though, in many cases this is not possible.
+The ultimate goal is to reintroduce these sometimes rare and endangered species back into their natural habitat, allowing them to live life wild and free.
+Sadly, though, in numerous instances, this is not possible.
 Some of the animals that come to N/a’an ku se would not, ever again, be able to fend for themselves in their native yet cruel natural environment.
-Instead they take ‘’early retirement’’ and find themselves a permanent home at N/a’an ku se.
+Instead, they take ‘’early retirement’’ and find themselves a permanent home at N/a’an ku se.
 We will be introduced to several species, perhaps baboon, caracal, lion & cheetah.
-Wild dog and leopard are also living at N/a’an ku se together with a multitude of smaller mammals and we can watch some of the N/a’an ku se ‘’locals’’ have their supper.
+Wild dog and leopard are also living at N/a’an ku se together with a multitude of smaller mammals, and we can watch some of the N/a’an ku se ’locals’ have their supper.

 Returning to Windhoek in the late afternoon.
-Dinner tonight is for your own account but your guide will be able to make bookings and recommendations for you from the many excellent restaurants available in Namibia’s capital city.
+Dinner tonight is for your own account from the many excellent restaurants available in Namibia’s capital city.

 Day 2: Windhoek – Lodge inside Etosha National Park – 500 km

-You will be collected from your accommodation within the Windhoek city limits at 07:00 and transferred to Chameleon Safaris Head Office for a short pre-departure meeting.
+You will be collected from your accommodation within the Windhoek city limits at 07:00 and transferred to Chameleon Headquarters for a short pre-departure meeting.

-Heading north from Windhoek, we stop briefly at the small town of Otjiwarongo to gather some last-minute supplies before continuing on to Etosha and we enjoy a light lunch pack whilst “on the move”.
-We enter Etosha National Park and game drive our way to our overnight accommodation.
+Heading north from Windhoek, we stop briefly at the small town of Otjiwarongo to gather some last-minute supplies before continuing to Etosha, and we enjoy a light lunch pack whilst “on the move”.
+We enter Etosha National Park and embark on a game drive to our overnight accommodation.

-Etosha is huge, just over 22,000 square km and is home to 114 species of mammal, 350 species of bird, 110 species of reptile, uncountable numbers of insect and, somewhat bizarrely, one species of fish.
-There are good chances of spotting many of these different creatures as we tour through the park, stopping at the various waterholes along our way.
-All visitors must be in camp by sunset and we aim to arrive at our lodge just before sunset and with time to settle into our rooms, with en-suite bathroom and tea/coffee facilities.
+Etosha is huge, spanning just over 22,000 square kilometres and home to 114 species of mammal, 350 species of bird, 110 species of reptile, countless numbers of insects, and, somewhat bizarrely, one species of fish.
+There are good chances of spotting many of these different creatures as we tour through the park, stopping at the various waterholes along the way.
+All visitors must be in camp by sunset.
+We aim to arrive at our lodge before sunset, allowing time to settle into our rooms, which feature en-suite bathrooms.
+Dinner is at the camp restaurant tonight.

 The ‘game show’ in Etosha doesn’t stop when the sun goes down.
 All the Etosha camps have floodlit waterholes for extra game viewing opportunities.
-The waterhole is located within walking distance from our accommodation.
-A visit, or two, is highly recommended this evening as we can expect many species to visit during the night and this waterhole is known to be very popular with elephant and the critically endangered black rhino.
+The waterhole is located near our accommodation.
+A visit, or two, is highly recommended this evening, as we can expect many species to visit during the night.
+This waterhole is renowned for its popularity with elephants and the critically endangered black rhino.

-Day 3: Wednesday Etosha Park-Accommodation near Anderson gate – 70 km
+Day 3: Etosha National Park-Accommodation near Anderson gate – 70 km

-We have the whole day to explore Etosha and we want to make the most of it.
-The park gates open at sunrise and we aim to be on our way just as the sun breaches the horizon.
-Early morning is usually a productive time for game viewing and first thing in the morning is a good time to catch big cats returning from the hunt.
+We have the whole day to explore Etosha, and we want to make the most of it.
+We enjoy an early breakfast and then start our day.
+The rest of the day, we explore the park with our guide on an open game viewer.
+Early morning is usually a productive time for game viewing, and first thing in the morning is a good time to catch big cats returning from the hunt.

 Day 4: Etosha – Swakopmund – 510 km

-After breakfast we aim to be on the road by 07:30 today.
-We are heading for the Skeleton Coast and we are taking the scenic route.
-We first head south on the main road, passing the small town of Outjo, then onwards towards the west and picking up the gravel road as we travel through an area known as Damaraland.
+After breakfast, we aim to be on the road by 7:30 this morning.
+We are heading for the Skeleton Coast, and we are taking the scenic route.
+We first head south on the main road, passing the small town of Outjo, and then continue west, picking up the gravel road as we travel through the area known as Damaraland.

-Damaraland is famed for its scenery, mountains, open grasslands, tall koppies, (small hills), of round pink granite boulders, wide open spaces and big sky.
-We also have a chance to meet some of the locals as there are several places along our road today where we can find informal shops selling locally made, hand crafted souvenirs.
-Represented here we usually find ladies from the Himba, Herero and Damara tribes and most often they are wearing their traditional dress.
+Damaraland is renowned for its stunning scenery, majestic mountains, vast open grasslands, and tall koppies (small hills) of rounded, pink granite boulders, as well as its expansive landscapes and vast, open skies.
+We also have the opportunity to meet some of the locals, as there are several places along our route today where we can find informal shops selling locally made, handcrafted souvenirs.
+Represented here are ladies from the Himba, Herero, and Damara tribes, and most often, they are wearing their traditional attire.
 Here we can interact with some of the colourful local characters who live in this harsh environment.
 Making a small purchase here is a good way to inject some cash directly into the local economy.
+We continue through the beautiful landscape, making a stop for a light picnic lunch, under the shadow of Namibia’s highest mountain, the Brandberg.
+Rising from the desert floor, this giant monolith is 2,573 m above sea level and is formed of pink-tinged granite.

-We continue on through the beautiful landscape, making a stop for a light picnic lunch, under the shadow of Namibia’s highest mountain, the Brandberg.
-Rising up from the desert floor, this giant monolith is 2,573 m above sea level and is formed of pink tinged granite.
-We continue our journey west and soon arrive at the coast and the chilly Atlantic Ocean.
-The whole coastline of Namibia is known as the Skeleton Coast and it is easy to see why this barren seaboard is so named with its forbidding mountains and barren beaches.
-The wind, the waves and the huge fog banks all conspire to push ships onto the beach.
-The countless mariners that, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
+We continue our journey west and soon arrive at the coast, where we encounter the chilly Atlantic Ocean.
+The whole coastline of Namibia is known as the Skeleton Coast, and it is easy to see why this barren seaboard is so named, with its forbidding mountains and barren beaches.
+The wind, the waves and the giant fog banks all conspire to push ships onto the beach.
+The countless mariners who, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
 Their Shipmates who went down with their ship were thought to be the lucky ones.

-Heading south on the coast road our next stop is a more recent shipwreck.
-15 km south of the small town of Henties Bay a fishing trawler, The Zeila, was beached in 2008.
+Heading south on the coast road, our next stop is a more recent shipwreck.
+15 km south of the small town of Henties Bay, a fishing trawler, The Zeila, was beached in 2008.
 She was an old vessel that had been sold for scrap and was under tow at the time.
-The cable snapped and, as so many vessels before her, she was caught in the swell and currents and ended up on the beach.
-She lays quite close to the shore and is well positioned for photos.
+The cable snapped, and, like so many ships before her, she was caught in the swell and currents and ended up on the beach.
+She lies pretty close to the shore and is well-positioned for photos.

-We complete the final leg of our journey into Swakopmund, we check into our accommodation, the centrally located A La Mer hotel and the town is easily explored on foot from our central location.
-Swakopmund was founded by Captain Kurt von François of the imperial colonial army of the German empire in 1892.
+We complete the final leg of our journey to Swakopmund and check into our accommodation, which is centrally located, allowing us to explore the town on foot from our base easily.
+Swakopmund was founded by Captain Kurt von François of the German Empire’s imperial colonial army in 1892.
 (He also founded Windhoek in 1890).
-It is an interesting town to say the least, bounded to the north, the east and the south by the mighty sand dunes of the Namib Desert and to the west by the Atlantic Ocean.
-There are still many examples of colonial German architecture to be seen and the German language is still widely used.
+It is an interesting town to say the least, bounded to the north, the east and the south by the mighty dunes of the Namib Desert and to the west by the Atlantic Ocean.
+There are still many examples of colonial German architecture to be seen, and the German language remains widely spoken.

-Swakopmund boasts some truly excellent restaurants and again your guide will be able to help you with recommendations and bookings..
+Swakopmund boasts some truly excellent restaurants, and again, your guide will be able to provide recommendations and assist with bookings.

 Day 5: Swakopmund – Accommodation near Sesriem – 350 km

-We have the option to have a more leisurely start this morning as we are only leaving Swakopmund in the middle morning.
-Your guide will let you know the exact time of departure.
+We have the option to start this morning more leisurely, as we won’t be leaving Swakopmund until late morning.

 Day 6: Sossusvlei – 120 km

-We drive back the way we came, (there is only one road), stopping at the iconic Dune 45, (so named as it is 45 km from Sesriem.
-There is time to climb Dune 45 if you still have energy, or perhaps just a sit in the shade at the base of the dune will suffice.
+We drive back the way we came (there is only one road), stopping at the iconic Dune 45 (so named as it is 45 km from Sesriem.
+There is time to climb Dune 45 if you still have energy, or perhaps just sitting in the shade at the base of the dune will suffice.

-The knock on effect of this at Sesriem Canyon was that it increased the length and waterflow of the Tsauchab River.
-This greater force of water allowed the Tsauchab to begin cutting through the terrain resulting in the canyon we can see today.
-We can easily walk into the riverbed, it is usually much cooler in the canyon and we can follow the river for some way along its journey to Sossusvlei.
+Driving back to Sesriem, we take a short excursion to see the Sesriem Canyon.
+Only four km from Sesriem, this canyon has been carved out of the landscape by the Tsauchab River.
+Approximately two million years ago, a period of intense cold known as an ice age occurred in Europe.
+This caused glaciers to form and led to a global decline in sea level.
+The knock-on effect of this at Sesriem Canyon was that it increased the length and water flow of the Tsauchab River.
+This greater force of water allowed the Tsauchab to begin cutting through the terrain, resulting in the canyon we can see today.
+We can easily walk into the river-bed, it is usually much cooler in the canyon, and we can follow the river for some way along its journey to Sossusvlei.

-We head back to Desert Camp in the late afternoon.
+We head back to our accommodation in the late afternoon.

 Day 7: Namib Desert – Windhoek – 320 km

-Our last day today but excitement is still on the menu.
-We head back to Solitaire where our guide will get us a sample of the apple pie that has made this homestead famous.
+Today is our last day, but excitement is still on the menu.
+We head back to Solitaire, where our guide will get us a sample of the apple pie that has made this homestead famous.

 There is some lovely mountain scenery on our drive back to Windhoek.
-The road climbs up onto and over Namibia’s central plateau and we return to Windhoek via the small community at BűellsPort and the small town of Rehoboth.
-We arrive mid-afternoon and will be dropped at Chameleon Backpackers or the accommodation of your choice within Windhoek city limits.
+The road climbs up onto and over Namibia’s central plateau, and we return to Windhoek via the small community of BűellsPort and the small town of Rehoboth.
+We arrive mid-afternoon and will be dropped off at Chameleon Backpackers or the accommodation of our choice within Windhoek city limits.

 Taste Of Namibia Route Map